participator/reactnd-project-myreads-starter/README.md

         ├── ShelfChanger.js # Moves books between shelves
         └── Title.js # Header for the application
     └── helpers
-        └── Constants.js # Constants that can be used throughout the app
+        ├── Constants.js # Constants that can be used throughout the app └── useDebounce.js # Custom hook that create a debouncer
 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.